Edu4rdSHL/unimap/README.md

 # Installation

-You need to have Rust installed, then run:
+You need to have Rust and Nmap installed in your computer, then run:

 * `cargo install unimap` to install from [crates.io](https://crates.io).
 * or